Ojiya Study Abroad

 3) Selection:

-We select the applicants we accept through exchanging mails, reference letters or an interview by someone we know and trust.
+We select the applicants we accept through mails, reference letters and an on-line interview if possible .
 We want to have friendly people with good sense of responsibility.

 4) Payment of OSA program fee: